aahnik/run-py-bot/README.md

 The following instructions will work smoothly on *Linux* and *Mac*.
 If you are on Windows, you may have to make slight modifications.
 Google is your best friend here.

+> Note: While pasting on your machine terminal you should use `Ctrl+Shift+V` but make sure to use `Ctrl+V` to paste in the Python Anywhere bash console from the browser.
+>
 - Clone this repository and move into it.

       git clone https://github.com/aahnik/run-py-bot.git && cd run-py-bot